RichardGuochao/online-box-office/README.md

 IDEA is preferred.

+### MySQL
+MySQL provides different package for different platform.
+[Here](https://dev.mysql.com/downloads/mysql/) is the page for Windows, you can choose MSI installer to install MySQL.
+It's easy to install and configure MySQL following the step of MSI installer.
+See [this file](docs/mysql.md) for noninstall archive instruction.

 ## Tags
 In order to show different technology/pattern of microservices, some tags were added to this project.
 The following paragraph will explain what's contained in each tag.
 Just run 'git checkout <tag name>' to see the implementation.